dharmaInit/psfetcher/README.md

  # psfetcher
- Fetch deals or search for game titles in a PS Store
+ Fetch deals or search for game titles in PS Store

  # Features:
   - fetch deals
-  - search for a game title
+  - search for game titles
   - multi-store support
   - sort results by title, price, or discount
   - filter results by setting minimum and/or maximum prices